 Functions

 A function is a named piece of code executed as a unit.
 It can receive several values (arguments) and return some value.
-For example, function win receives window name and several other properties, finds the window and returns window handle.
+For example, function win receives window name, finds the window and returns window handle.
 Beside predefined functions (QM intrinsic functions, dll and COM functions), you can create your own (user-defined) functions.
 Usually, you create a function when you want to have a piece of code that can be executed more than once, in any macro.
 Instead of placing the same code in each macro, you place it in a function, and then call the function by name from any macro.

 Function call syntax